 Overnight stay with breakfast in Borgarnes, Iceland

 Today is already the last day of your Iceland adventure.
 Didn't it fly by fast?
-The final leg of your drive is the longest, but there are many stops planned along the way!
-Drive through the Reykholt Tal to the hot springs of Deildartunguhver, Europe's highest flowing hot spring and known for its rapid flow rate of 180 liters per second.
+The final leg of your drive is the longest, but many stops are planned along the way!
+Drive through the Reykholt Tal to the hot springs of Deildartunguhver, Europe's highest flowing hot spring known for its rapid flow rate of 180 liters per second.
 As the last stop, we recommend the Hvalfjördur, also known as the Whale fjord.
-Encounter Iceland's green landscapes, cliffs, waterfalls, and coasts and enjoy the island's serenity amid nature.
+Encounter Iceland's green landscapes, cliffs, waterfalls, and coasts, and enjoy the island's serenity amid nature.

 You can drive along the Kaldidalur road in your 4x4 car to the Langjökull glacier in the summer.
 It will lead you back into the Thingvellir National Park.

 Travel time: approx. 3 hours / approx. 220 km

 And just like that, you’ve made a full circle around Iceland and discovered the beauty of this fairytale land.
 Did you understand why we were referring to the land of elves and trolls?
 Did you see colorful houses for the little spirits nestled among nature, along streets, or even in front gardens?
 These are built when new roads are constructed, and the original dwellings of the elves and trolls have to move.
 There’s also a unique representative who checks the areas beforehand!
 The Icelanders believe in the little creatures.

 At Keflavík Airport, you will return your rental car and say goodbye to this beautiful country.
 We hope you will remember the beauties of Iceland forever and share stories about their elves, trolls, waterfalls, and endless landscapes.